Snapdragon 712 vs Helio G90T vs Kirin 810

 Which one is the Best Processor?

-All three are capable processor but in testing, we have found that the Helio G90T and kirin 810 has a slight edge over the Snapdragon 712.
-However, the optimizations on the 712 make it more stable than the other two, which makes the main difference in real-life usage on a phone.
-On paper, though Kirin 810 seems like the best, followed closely by the G90T at second and Snapdragon 712 at third.
+All three are capable processor, but in testing, we have found that the Helio G90T and Kirin 810 has a slight edge over the Snapdragon 712.
+However, the optimizations on the 712 make it more stable than the other two, which makes the main difference in real-life usage on the phone.
+On paper, though, the Kirin 810 seems the best, followed closely by the G90T in second and the Snapdragon 712 in third.

 Phones Powered by Snapdragon 712, Helio G90T & Kirin 810